blckt/csharp-runner/readme.md

 ### csharp-runner

-Allow run console application with nodejs
+Allow you to run c# code with nodejs

 ## ___.Net Framework is required!___